kubernetes/k8s.io/gcsweb/README.md

 #### Solution

-Run a public web app that uses authenticated requests on backend to extract information about directory structure and present it to the users with direct links to specific files via traditional access method.
+Run a web app that uses pubic API to access public buckets, extract information about directory structure and present it to the users with direct links to specific files.

 #### More info